Jimbly/LD56-dwarfs/README.md

 Start with: `npm start` (after running `npm i` once)

-Change DWARFS to be a special color at the start of each word Victory condition
+Victory condition
   Fixed number of planets?
     Level seeding determines $Values, and all other parameters are pure random